lambdacms/lambdacms/README.md

 ### Patching a freshly init'ed Yesod app scaffold to use `lambdacms-core`

-To add `lambdacms-core` to a freshly initialized Yesod application a number of files need to be edited.
-To automate this process we use patch-set to simplify this process into a couple of shell commands.
+To add `lambdacms-core` to a fresh Yesod application scaffold, a number of files need to be edited.
+We use some patch files to automate this process to a couple of simple shell commands.

-First we need to download the patches by cloning the repository, we do so in `/tmp`.
-Then we apply the patches with the good old `patch` command.
+Run the following commands from the root of your Yesod application scaffold.

-Run the following from the root of your newly created Yesod project:
+It first downloads the patches by cloning the repository in to the `/tmp` directory.
+Then the patches are applied with the good old `patch` command.

 ```bash
 export TMP_CLONE=/tmp/lambdacms-clone-for-patches-`date +%s`